ARM-software/arm-trusted-firmware/docs/design/firmware-design.rst

 perform platform specific operations during a power down sequence, for example turning off CCI coherency during a cluster power down.

+Newer CPUs include a feature called "powerdown abandon".
+The feature is based on the observation that events like GIC wakeups have a high likelihood of happening while the core is in the middle of its powerdown sequence (at ``wfi``).
+Older cores will powerdown and immediately power back up when this happens.
+To save on the work and latency involved, the newer cores will "give up" mid way through if no context has been lost yet.
+This is possible as the powerdown operation is lengthy and a large part of it does not lose context.

+To cater for this possibility, the powerdown hook will be called a second time after a wakeup.
+The expectation is that the first call will operate as before, while the second call will undo anything the first call did.
+This should be done statelessly, for example by toggling the relevant bits.

 CPU specific register reporting during crash
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~